devchuckcamp/tens-insight/PROJECT_SUMMARY.md

 3. Update training scripts in `src/training/`
 4. Adjust scoring scripts in `src/scoring/`

-## 🏆 Success Metrics
+## Success Metrics

 The pipeline is successful if:
-- ✅ Trains models without errors
+- Trains models without errors
-- ✅ Generates predictions for all accounts
+- Generates predictions for all accounts
-- ✅ Writes predictions to database
+- Writes predictions to database
-- ✅ GoInsight can query and display predictions
+- GoInsight can query and display predictions
-- ✅ Predictions are interpretable and actionable
+- Predictions are interpretable and actionable
-- ✅ Can be run on a schedule (cron/CI)
+- Can be run on a schedule (cron/CI)

 ---

-**Built with ❤️ for the GoInsight project**
+**Built for the GoInsight project**